nadinezab/making-movies/README.md

 * **Jupyter Notebook**

-The <a href="https://github.com/nadinezab/making-movies/blob/master/Making%20Movies.ipynb">Jupyter Notebook</a> is our key deliverable and contains details of our approach and methodology, data mining and cleaning, visualisations and insights and recommendations.
+The [Jupyter Notebook](https://github.com/nadinezab/making-movies/blob/master/Making%20Movies.ipynb) is our key deliverable and contains details of our approach and methodology, data mining and cleaning, visualisations and insights and recommendations.

 I recommend using [nbviewer](https://nbviewer.jupyter.org/) to view the Jupyter Notebook.

 * **Presentation**

-The presentation gives a high-level overview of the methodology, findings and recommendations for non-technical stakeholders.
+The presentation gives a high-level overview of our approach, findings and recommendations for non-technical stakeholders.
 It is aimed to be between 5 and 10 minutes long.
 There are two files, with and without presenter notes.

 * **Data**

 The data can be found in the ZippedData folder.
-It was originally provided in the following <a href="https://github.com/learn-co-students/dsc-mod-1-project-v2-1-onl01-dtsc-pt-012120/tree/master/zippedData">repository</a>.
+It was originally provided in the following [repository](https://github.com/learn-co-students/dsc-mod-1-project-v2-1-onl01-dtsc-pt-012120/tree/master/zippedData).

 * **Blog Post**

-A [blog post](https://medium.com/@nadinezab/5-technical-takeaways-from-my-first-eda-project-f806375574ce) was created focusing on key technical takeaways from completing this project.
+A [blog post](https://towardsdatascience.com/5-technical-takeaways-from-my-first-eda-project-f806375574ce?source=friends_link&sk=85b2ff54b7d20f1d90ea89f3cc13e185) published in Towards Data Science was created focusing on key technical takeaways from completing this project.

 ## Technologies
 * Python version: 3.6.9